drart/adamtindale.com/content/blog/creating-masks-in-processing-org.rst

 [gist:id=8419804]

+.. .. gist:: drart/8419804 ImageMask.pde  Java -- works but doesn't do the styling

 If you'd like to get fancy you can draw your image and mask offscreen and then send the result to the screen.
 Here is a little code snippet to get you started on your journey.